carpentries-incubator/julia-novice/_episodes/06-control-flow.md

 > Since the `shoot_distance` function has three input parameters, the gradient of `shoot_distance` will return a 3-element `Array`.
 > One direction for each input parameter.
 >
-> Thanks to [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) and the julia package `ForwardDiff.jl` gradients can be calculated easily.
+> Thanks to [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) and the Julia package `ForwardDiff.jl` gradients can be calculated easily.
 {: .quotation}

 Melissa uses the `gradient` function of `ForwardDiff.jl` to get the direction in which she needs to change the parameters to make the largest difference.